bsiepe/bsiepe/README.md

 ### Hi there 👋
 I am a PhD student in Psychological Methods with a background in Economics and Psychology.
-In my methodological work, I am interested in Time Series, Forecasting, and Networks.
+In my methodological work, I am interested in Time Series, Simulation Studies, and Networks.
 I like to apply these methods to learn more about how experience sampling and passive sensor data can help us better understand and predict mental disorders.

 <!--